nextcloud/documentation/developer_manual/core/theming.rst

 * third pair gives the blue value.

 Save your CSS-file and refresh to see the new login screen.
-The other major color scheme is the blue header bar on the main navigation page once you log in to ownCloud.
+The other major color scheme is the blue header bar on the main navigation page once you log in to Nextcloud.
 This color we will change with the above as well.
 Save the file and refresh the browser for the changes to take effect.